-In partnership with you, the Designated Safeguarding lead will decide what further action to take which may include, but is not limited to, the following:
+In partnership with you, the Designated Safeguarding lead will decide what further action to take which may include, but is not limited to, the following: • Discussions with alleged victim and perpetrator to understand the extent of the harm:

-- Discussions with alleged victim and perpetrator to understand the extent of the harm; - Discussions with the alleged victim and perpetrators parents regarding the extent of the harm and a support plan to respond; - The use of restorative practices to enable children to fully learn about and understand the extent of the harm that has been committed and to empower them to take responsibility for their actions; - A support plan may include a referral to the school's learning mentor, SENDCo or Mental Health First Aiders; - Discussions with the Early Help Hub may be sought to determine what support could be sought by both the alleged victim and perpetrator.
-This is likely to be appropriate if the abuse may have stemmed from a lack of structured time outside of school. - If it is suspected that a device may contain inappropriate images the school will follow the DfE's guidance on 'Searching, screening and confiscation, January 2018' to seize the evidence.
+- Discussions with the alleged victim and perpetrators parents regarding the extent of the harm and a support plan to respond; - The use of restorative practices to enable children to fully learn about and understand the extent of the harm that has been committed and to empower them to take responsibility for their actions;

+- A support plan may include a referral to the school's Learning Mentor, SENCO or Nurture Mentors: - Discussions with MAST may be sought to determine what support could be sought by both the alleged victim and perpetrator.
+This is likely to be appropriate if the abuse may have stemmed from a lack of structured time outside of school. - If it is suspected that a device may contain inappropriate images the school will follow the DfE's guidance on 'Searching, screening and confiscation, January 2022' to seize the evidence.